 The IBA Band III service used channel 9 with a ERP of 3kw, and entered service on 1st July 1969.
 From the size of the Band III receiving antennas the incoming signal must have been marginal from the IBA main station at Presely.

-This mast was used when the UHF service was added in 1976, but subsequently a new tower was built for FM radio re-engineering to mixed polarisation in 1991.
+This mast was used when the UHF service was added in April 1976, but subsequently a new tower was built for FM radio re-engineering to mixed polarisation in 1991.

 Band I and Band II receiving aerials will have been using the two wooden poles at the site.

 Band I pair at the top of the support pole.

 Band II pair below the Band I on the support pole.

 UHF white panel antenna on the side of the mast (below the top of mast).

 UHF trough antenna for reception of Carmel.

 |Batwing antenna are skeletonised to reduce windage.|